UshmiKuvadia/Predictive-Analytics-R-/README.md

-# Used Car Prediction (Predictive Analytics - May 2024)
+# Used Car Prediction - Predictive Analytics
+May 2024

 This project focuses on predicting used car prices using a dataset of 10,000 cars.
 Through comprehensive data preparation and predictive modeling techniques, the project aims to provide insights into the factors that influence car prices.